 - Visible signs would include enlargement of the chin and neck area (caused due to enlargement of your thyroid gland).

 With proper treatment and change in diet, iodine deficiency disorders can be prevented with ease.
 For a better diagnosis, you must consult an experienced medical practitioner and follow his suggestions for improving the iodine levels in your body.
+In case you have a concern or query you can always consult an expert & get answers to your questions!

 I workout daily for 90 minutes from past 8 months which include cardio and weight training and follow a very healthy and nutritious protien based diet with specific calories intake but still I am not able to reduce my body fat.
 The workout I follow is also of high intensity and I also include vegetables, fruits and boiled chicken in my diet.
 Even though the weight has reduced a bit over time but the upper body fat is still very much the same.
 I do not take any supplements except multivitamins I really want to develop a lean body and I am working out really well for it but the results are not upto my expectations, please recommend some changes/suggestions that would help me to accomplish my physical goals.
 Thank you.